-This chapter describes and depicts the local test setup used for the HTTP(S) test communication.
+This chapter describes and depicts the local test setup used for the update process in this document.
 The IP addresses shown in the figure below should help to understand the configuration of the setup process described in the following chapters.
 In a proper application this setup would obviously differ, while the server would be online and there would be multiple clients sending and requesting information.

-As depicted above, a computer is running a server application, which again is hosting the resources for the HTTP(S) communication.
+As depicted above, a computer is running a server application, which again is hosting the resources for the firmware update.
 This computer is connected to a network in order to serve its services to other computers and clients.
 From the security point of view, the server uses its server key as well as its server certificate to provide communication security using TLS.

-On the client side, the PAN9x20 is running a client application sending and requesting data from the server.
+On the client side, the PAN9x20 is running a client application requesting update information and files from the server.
 This node is connected to the network the server is on.